tonyduan/graph-embeddings/READMATH.md

 ![](examples/ex.png)

-Note that in order to use Node2Vec you must install Stanford's SNAP software.
+Note that in order to use Node2Vec you must compile Stanford's SNAP software and place the `node2vec` utility into the `lib/` folder.

 #### References